Baking2Trees/24t2-term-project-6453/README.md

   - **Status:** Basic implementation to test Merkle tree functionality and file deletion.

 - **`sha256.cpp` / `sha256.h`**
-  - **Function:** Contains implementation and declarations for SHA-256 hashing.
-This is used for creating hashes of file contents.
+  - **Function:** Contains implementation and declarations for SHA-256 hashing, used primarily in Merkle tree construction.
   - **Status:** Currently under development.
 Requires linking with OpenSSL for hashing functions.

 - **`merkle.cpp` / `merkle.h`**
   - **Function:** Implements the Merkle Tree data structure.
 Handles tree construction, hashing, and root hash calculation.
+You can access fields of the Merkle Tree nodes down to the children for content differences.
   - **Status:** Basic functionality implemented.
 Further testing and integration required.

 - **`comparison.cpp` / `comparison.h`**